A group of Fidelity associates around a table in a blue room happily discussing

 A woman happily talking to a man seen from the reverse in the foreground

-Selection and Offer
+Selection and offer

 Here’s where the rubber meets the road.
 The hiring manager/panel must decide: